CT ANGIO ABDOMEN

 Benefits of Taking the Test

-• Stenosis of renal arteries
+• Renal Artery Stenosis (narrowing of the arteries supplying the kidneys).

 Preparing for test